LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

     - <a id="items.Item.get_property_names" name="items.Item.get_property_names"></a>[lua]`item:get_property_names()`
       Names of every property this item's object declares.

-      Returns: table.
-The names, as a list of strings.
+      Returns: a list of string.

     - <a id="items.Item.is_valid" name="items.Item.is_valid"></a>[lua]`item:is_valid()`
       Whether the handle still refers to a live item.
 Reading or writing a field on a stale handle raises an error rather than silently operating on an unrelated item, so check this for a handle held across time.